nllz/IRTF-HRPC/draft-research.md

 - Right to security

 ##### Pseudonymity
+Question(s):
-Did you have a look at the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.2 ?
+Have you considered the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.2 ?
+Does this specification collect personally derived data?
+Does the standard utilize data that is personally-derived, i.e. derived from the interaction of a single person, or their device or address?
+Does this specification generate personally derived data, and if so how will that data be handled?

+Explanation:
+Pseudonymity – the ability to disguise one’s identity online – is an important feature for many end-users, as it allows them different degrees of anonymity and privacy online.

+Example:
+Designing a standard that exposes private information to ??, it is important to consider ways to mitigate the obvious impacts.
+For instance, a feature which uses deep packet inspection or geolocation data could refuse to open this data to third parties, that might be able to connect the data to a physical person.

 Impacts: